Wild-Rift/Document-Layout-Analysis/README.md

 # Document-Layout-Analysis
-Analyze a document by regconize and extract parts of it.
+Tools for extract figure, table, text,... from a pdf document